-LIVEABILITY

-PLANNING PRIORITIES ACTIONS TYPE

-Planning Priority 4 Sustaining diverse housing choices in planned locations that enhance our lifestyles and fit in with our local character and scenic landscapes.
-25. Prepare a local housing strategy that: a. responds to the requirement for the delivery of five-year housing supply targets for the LGA b. responds to the requirement for the delivery of 6-10 year (when agreed) housing supply targets for the LGA c. investigates capacity to contribute to the longer term 20-year strategic housing target for the Eastern City District d. addresses the requirements of Objective 10 of A Metropolis of Three Cities, including: i. creating capacity for more housing in the right locations - areas supported by a wide range of accessible, green, clean, and creative facilities, services and spaces ii. supporting planning and delivery of growth areas and planned precincts as relevant to each local government area iii. supporting investigation of opportunities for alignment with investment in regional and district infrastructure e. promotes design excellence that preserves village and neighbourhood character and integrates sustainability principles f. promotes diverse housing choices for people of all ages and capabilities g. supports the role of business centres h. integrates with and responds to existing infrastructure and hubs such as key centres, transport interchanges and health precincts with an emphasis on walkability, sustainability, character and place. i. addresses affordable housing by: i. recognising housing affordability is an issue in Woollahra, particularly for essential service workers ii. quantifying and measuring the need for affordable housing in the local government area iii. identifying areas and strategies for growth in affordable housing iv recognising that affordable housing is a complex issue that needs to be addressed by all levels of government v. exploring opportunities for Council to participate at a regional and state level to advocate for state funded delivery of affordable housing stock. j. investi Short term
+PLANNING PRIORITIES ACTIONS TYPE Planning Priority 4 Sustaining diverse housing choices in planned locations that enhance our lifestyles and fit in with our local character and scenic landscapes.
+25. Prepare a local housing strategy that: a. responds to the requirement for the delivery of five-year housing supply targets for the LGA b. responds to the requirement for the delivery of 6-10 year (when agreed) housing supply targets for the LGA c. investigates capacity to contribute to the longer term 20-year strategic housing target for the Eastern City District d. addresses the requirements of Objective 10 of A Metropolis of Three Cities, including: i. creating capacity for more housing in the right locations - areas supported by a wide range of accessible, green, clean, and creative facilities, services and spaces ii. supporting planning and delivery of growth areas and planned precincts as relevant to each local government area iii. supporting investigation of opportunities for alignment with investment in regional and district infrastructure e. promotes design excellence that preserves village and neighbourhood character and integrates sustainability principles f. promotes diverse housing choices for people of all ages and capabilities g. supports the role of business centres h. integrates with and responds to existing infrastructure and hubs such as key centres, transport interchanges and health precincts with an emphasis on walkability, sustainability, character and place. i. addresses affordable housing by: i. recognising housing affordability is an issue in Woollahra, particularly for essential service workers ii. identifying and measuring the need for affordable housing in the local government area iii. identifying areas and strategies for growth in affordable housing in the local government area iii. identifying areas and strategies for government v. exploring opportunities for Council to participate at a regional and state level to advocate for state funded delivery of affordable housing stock. j. investigates whether there i Short term